cchiragJain/codebook/JavaScript.md

 - To change HTML use `innerHTML` (Always best to avoid using it)
 - To get a tag attribute use `element.getAttribute('attributeName')` and to set use `element.setAttribute('attribute','value')`;
 - If just want to change style use `selectedElement.style.cssProperty`
+- To create a new element use `document.createElement('element')` and then append it to a parent.

 ```javascript
 const para = document.querySelector("p");